JackHall-IT/osticket-prereqs/README.md

 </p>
 <p>

 21.)
 For now we will want to download and install HeidiSQL from the installation files.
+Click skip on the update page.
     - When the program is open we will create a new session in it.
-    - We want to make sure the username is root and the password is root
+    - We want to make sure the username is root and the password is root.
+Then click open.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>